By Scott Ambler, Vice President, Chief Scientist of Disciplined Agile at Project Management Institute

 The guidelines of the Disciplined Agile mindset help us to be more effective in our way of working (WoW), and in improving our WoW over time.
 The eight guidelines are:

 - Validate our learnings.
-The only way to become awesome is to experiment with, and then adopt where appropriate, a new ways of working (WoW).
+The only way to become awesome is to experiment with, and then adopt where appropriate, a new WoW.
 In guided continuous improvement (GCI) we experiment with a new way of working and then we assess how well it worked, an approach called validated learning.
 Being willing and able to experiment is critical to our process-improvement efforts.

 - Apply design thinking.
 Delighting customers requires us to recognize that our aim is to create operational value streams that are designed with our customers in mind.
 This requires design thinking on our part.
 Design thinking means to be empathetic to the customer, to first try to understand their environment and their needs before developing a solution.